jitterted/ensembler/README.md

-# Ensembler (aka MobReg) - The Ensemble Programming Registrar
+# Ensembler - The Remote Ensemble Programming Registration System

-I wrote this tool to help me manage public (and private) remote mob programming sessions, where participants are not part of an existing team, but are individuals joining to learn a skill, or to help develop a product.
+I wrote this tool to help me manage public (and private) remote ensemble (aka mob) programming sessions, where participants are not part of an existing team, but are individuals joining to learn a skill, or to help develop a product.
 Since folks can come and go, managing who is participating in which mob programming session (known as an "ensemble") can get tedious.
 Managing their access to the GitHub repository, knowing if they're new to mobbing, and making sure no more than 5 people are part of each ensemble, etc., pushed me over the edge into creating this tool.